Not one organisation of, or for, disabled and terminally ill people has campaigned for any change to current legislation.

 Not Dead Yet UK (NDYUK) is a network of disabled people in the UK who have joined a growing international alliance of disabled people, who oppose the legalised killing of disabled people.
 All those involved are disabled people including people with physical and sensory impairments, learning difficulties, and mental health conditions.

-Founded in 2006, NDYUK was founded by Baroness Jane Campbell, a disabled person with direct personal as well as professional experience of the issues.
+Founded in 2002, NDYUK was founded by Baroness Jane Campbell, a disabled person with direct personal as well as professional experience of the issues.
 NDYUK is responding to an increasing number of well coordinated campaigns aimed at legitimising the killing of terminally ill and disabled people, which would inevitably result from the removal of legal barriers and the promotion of social acceptance of voluntary euthanasia and assisted suicide.

 The idea that disabled people, including those who do not have long to live, are “better off dead” is not new.
 We believe individual disabled people’s suicidal cries for help come from a lack of proper practical, emotional and medical support needed to live dignified lives, rather than from the ‘suffering’ they experience as a result of a medical condition.
 Such loss of hope – which forces some to see death as their only option – is easily misinterpreted in a society that continues to see and treat disabled people as second class citizens.

 NDYUK believe the majority of people who would be affected by assisted suicide legislation are disabled people.
 Disabled people, including people with learning difficulties and neurodiverse conditions, survivors of mental health systems, and people with sensory and physical impairments have demonstrated clear reasons to resist the legislation.
 They have asked for a national representative voice to put forward their fears – NDYUK has answered that call.
 People already have the right to refuse unwanted treatment.
 Suicide is no longer illegal.
 Making it legal to assist someone to die does not give that person a ‘new’ human right – it provides a new immunity from justice for those who provide the assistance.

 We believe that legalising assisted suicide will inevitably lead to increasingly adverse judgements about the quality of life of disabled people.
 This will undoubtedly begin to affect the many disabled people who cannot speak for themselves and who have not requested death.
 Research in the Netherlands has shown that legalising assisted suicide has led to nearly a quarter of overall intentional killings of patients happening without request.
 This research has also shown that intentional killings, by either withdrawal of treatment without the patient’s permission or by deliberate over-doses of symptom control, have increased.
 Nowhere is there evidence to show that legalising assisted suicide has deterred medical practitioners from intentional killings, or that the number of these killings has declined.

-If we give in to the demand to assist in a suicide we are reinforcing attitudes that say that the lives of disabled people are not worth living – that they are a particular burden to themselves, their relatives and friends, and the state.
+If we give in to the demand to assist in a suicide, we are reinforcing attitudes that say that the lives of disabled people are not worth living – that they are a particular burden to themselves, their relatives and friends, and the state.
 These negative attitudes are faced by disabled people all the time.
 This discrimination does not just happen at moments of crisis or imminent death, they are the underlying reason why society is so inaccessible to disabled people and excludes and isolates us systematically.

-NDY UK echoes this position wholeheartedly.
+NDYUK echoes this position wholeheartedly.